 What type of life insurance policies are available to 70-year-olds?

-The good news is we work with many of the best final expense insurance companies, and can help you compare quotes and policies from each.
+Final expense insurance is a popular option among many 70-year-olds who want to leave a little something behind to their family to cover their final expenses and burial costs.
+The good news is that we work with some of the best final expense insurance companies and can help you compare policies and quotes from each.

 Life Insurance Rates Ages 70-79